Nirban226/BMI_prediction_using_ML/README.md

 ### Running the Project

 To run the project locally, ensure you have Python installed along with the required libraries .
-You can execute the `MLP.ipynb` notebook in Jupyter or any compatible environment to explore the code and interact with the GUI.
+You can execute the `bmi_classifier.ipynb` notebook in Jupyter or any compatible environment to explore the code and interact with the GUI.